Clean Cities ClimAccelerator at a glance

-What are the selection eligibility for startups?
+What are the eligibility requirements for start-ups?

-A clear, scalable business idea
+There is a clear, scalable business idea.

 A business model is already defined.

-Does the country of origin of the startup matter in the selection process?
+Does the country of origin of the start-up matter in the selection process?

 Who will evaluate the applications?

-The pool of jury members who will evaluate the applications includes:
+The jury members evaluating the applications include:

-Investors (including those affiliated with banks, venture capitalists, business angels, crowd-funders etc.)
+Investors (including those affiliated with banks, venture capitalists, business angels, crowd-funders, etc.);

-Experts involved in the innovation ecosystem (universities, innovation hubs, etc.)
+Experts involved in the innovation ecosystem (universities, innovation hubs, etc.).